MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/prerequisites.md

 ms.localizationpriority: medium
 ms.collection:
 - M365-modern-desktop
-- tier2
+- tier1
 ms.author: tiaraquan
 manager: dougeby
-ms.topic: article
+ms.topic: conceptual
 audience: Admin
 ms.date: 12/06/2022
 ---

-# Prerequisites for Microsoft Managed Desktop
+# Infrastructure prerequisites

 <!--This topic is the target for a "Learn more" link in the Admin Portal (aka.ms/prereq-azure).
 DO NOT DELETE.-->
 <!--from Prerequisites -->